realitymediabook/realitymediabook.github.io/_chapters/chapter01.md

 Defining AR and VR.
 Latest attempts to achieve the real.
 But not different in conception from the others as we see in the history chapter (link to that).

-The portal - website as portal, portals realized in the digital version
+The portal - website as portal, portals realized in the digital version discuss how this serves as our operational leitmotif

 The Milgram spectrum with our illustrations.

 <div class="img img--fullContainer img--6xLeading" style="background-image: url({{ site.baseurl_book_img }}milgram.jpg);"></div>

+[In the room we will have our actual first portal]